F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

 ~~~~~~

 * RST tables should be used sparingly.
-  They are hard to format and to edit, they are often rendered incorrectly in PDF format, and the same information
+  They are hard to format and to edit, and the same information
   can usually be shown just as clearly with a definition or bullet list.

 * Tables in the documentation should be formatted as follows: